Sawtaytoes/image-viewer/TASKS.md

 	+ Happens after max size reached.
 	+ After user changes thumbnail size?
 - Remove `src` from `img` element when `canvas` loaded to save on memory so not all full-sized images are stored in RAM.
 Make sure there's a parent canvas element or something similar that has a large enough thumbnail so we're not using images from memory when recomputing the `canvas` on resize.
+- Cache
+	+ Capture total machine memory and use up to a percentage of RAM for cached image elements.
+	+ Deletion priority starts with last viewed time.
+Viewing recent images resets the timer.
+	+ Set images in cache on a debounce timer, so they remove by themselves.

 ### Multi-threading
 - Add second thread for loading images and predictive loading of other images asynchronously.